How To Master Dutch Oven Camping And Cook Like A Pro

 - Soups, stews, fried fresh fish and some amazing desserts

-Head over to Country Living for some great Dutch Oven recipes.
+Head over to Country Living for some mouth watering recipes.

 - Aluminum is lighter, can be washed with soap, but heats faster and can have hot spots.
 Makes cooking things like bread or pizza dough more difficult as the heat isn’t distributed evenly.